combat writing badge

 RVN MP

-Quan Canh, the Vietnamese equivalent of American Military Police (MP); instituted in 1953 as part of the Gendarmerie (French Military Police) from infantry NCOs who were given specialized training on law enforcement and discipline; it was redesignated the Military Police branch in 1955, becoming a separate branch of the Vietnamese armed forces (AFVN) in 1961.
+Quan Canh (kwuhn kein), the Vietnamese equivalent of American Military Police (MP); instituted in 1953 as part of the Gendarmerie (French Military Police) from infantry NCOs who were given specialized training on law enforcement and discipline; it was redesignated the Military Police branch in 1955, becoming a separate branch of the Vietnamese armed forces (AFVN) in 1961.
 The Quan Canh training school, located at Vung Tau, was based upon the American model at Fort Gordon GA; and a 16 week criminal investigations course was also situated in Vung Tau.
 There were 47 QC stations setup in garrison towns across the country, and 5 POW camps for prisoner interrogation and rehabilitation, with US advisors assigned at every level.
 The QC was commanded by a Provost Marshal General, a special staff officer on the Joint General Staff (JGS), Republic of Vietnam Armed Forces.
 See NPFF, NPSS, WHITE MICE, POLICE.

 Q-COURSE :

 general term, Qualification course, for any training program that results in either a proficiency rating, or a modified Military Occupational Specialty (MOS), or both; proficiency ratings are denoted by skill badges (TRASH) or qualification tabs (Q-TAB), and can alter the basic MOS by the addition of a numeric prefix or a letter suffix (eg: 3-prefix/S-suffix = SF).
 Since the Vietnam-era, when a one-week Pre-Recondo course was a prerequisite for the three-week MACV Recondo School, all of the Q-COURSEs have instituted a Pre-Q (and in some cases, a Pre-Pre-Q course) to reduce attrition, making the Q-COURSEs more cost effective.
 Q-COURSEs range in length from two weeks for AIR ASSAULT and JUMPMASTER, to three weeks for AIRBORNE and RECONDO, JUNGLE EXPERT and SAPPER, to nine weeks for SCOUT/SNIPER and RANGER, to more than a year for PILOT and SPECIAL FORCES training.
-See MOS, PMOS, POI, ASI, SQI, SFQC, CROSS-TRAINING, OJT, STRIKER, RETREAD, RATING, BILLET, CHARM SCHOOL, COC, ACTA, RECONDO, SERE, BOLO BADGE, Q-TAB, TRIPLE CANOPY, EOD, UDT, SCUBA, SEAL, DIVER, DOLPHIN, WATER WINGS, BIRDMAN, JET JOCKEY, PROP JOCKEY, ROTOR HEAD, WINGS, OVAL, FLASH, RIGGER, POWER WALL, PRO PAY.
+See MOS, PMOS, POI, ASI, SQI, SFQC, CROSS-TRAINING, OJT, TICKET, STRIKER, RETREAD, RATING, BILLET, BERTH, CHARM SCHOOL, COC, ACTA, RECONDO, SERE, BOLO BADGE, Q-TAB, TRIPLE CANOPY, EOD, UDT, SCUBA, SEAL, DIVER, DOLPHIN, WATER WINGS, BIRDMAN, JET JOCKEY, PROP JOCKEY, ROTOR HEAD, WINGS, PINNING, OVAL, FLASH, RIGGER, POWER WALL, PRO PAY.

 QM :